Fetterman defends his voting record despite pushback from Democrats: "Maybe our party has a bigger problem"

 "I vote a 91% Democratic line, and if Democrats have a problem with somebody that votes 91% of the same times as you are, more than nine out of 10 times, then maybe our party has a bigger problem," he said in an interview that aired Wednesday on "CBS Mornings."

-The Senate finally passed a bill Monday with support from seven Democrats, including Fetterman, as well as King, and it is now moving toward passage in the House.
+The Senate finally passed a reworked bill Monday with support from seven Democrats, including Fetterman, as well as King, and the House passed it Wednesday night, sending the bill to Mr. Trump's desk.

 The deal reached in the Senate would extend government funding until Jan.
 31, to give Congress more time to pass full appropriations bills.
 The bill does not extend health care tax credits for Affordable Care Act insurance, which Democrats had been demanding, but does guarantee a vote on the issue.
 The credits are set to expire at the end of the year, when over 20 million Americans who purchase their own insurance through the ACA will see their premiums spike.